On the morphology of two-dimensional laminar vortex streets behind triangles: Linear stability analysis

+In Fig. \ref{fig:dispersion_relation}, we numerically calculate Eq. \eref{eq:growth_double} and plot the fastest growing wavenumber, $\alpha_{m}$ with respect to $\delta'$ from 0 to 1.
+Interestingly, when $\delta'\gtrsim0.25$, $\alpha_{m}$ of the double shear layer and that of the single shear layer are significantly different.
+However, when $\delta'<0.25$, the two models show subtle difference.
+The result indicates that when $\delta'<0.25$, two shear layers are distant enough to be decoupled.
+Due to the decoupling, the shear layers produce unstable modes separately.
+This contrasts to the case that when $\delta'>0.25$ the coupled oscillation produces the vortex shedding of shorter wavelength.

-This analysis also explains why the separated rows structure is unstable or meta-stable at the best.
-In Fig. \ref{fig:dispersion_relation}, a few lines that representing $\alpha/\delta'=kD=n$ are shown.
-As $\delta'$ decreases, the curve of the fastest growing mode passes the line of higher $n$, indicating that the wavelength $\ell=\frac{2\pi D}{n}$ of the vortex street decreases.
-Because the width $w$ of the vortex street is approximately proportional to $D$, i.e. $w\approx D$, the width-to-wavelength ratio is derived as $w/\ell\simeq n/(2\pi)$.
-We find that $w/\ell$ inceases as $\delta'$ decreases, and when $\delta'\simeq0.2$, a vortex street with an extremely high $w/\ell\approx0.8$ can be formed.
-However, such an exotic vortex arrangement, which we call the separated rows structure, is not stable because $w/\ell=0.28$ is desired for the stability \citepar{vonKarman:1911vi}.
-Therefore, the vortex arrangement breaks down by itself after a finite lifetime.
+The linear stability analysis also hints at the question why SR structure is unstable or only meta-stable at best.
+In Fig. \ref{fig:dispersion_relation}, five dotted lines are drawn to represent $\alpha/\delta'=kD=$1, 2, 3, 4, and 5, respectively.
+As $\delta'$ decreases, the curve of the fastest growing mode intersects with the line of higher $kD$, indicating that the wavelength $\ell={2\pi}/{k}$ of a vortex street decreases.
+Because the width $h$ of a vortex street is approximately proportional to $D$, i.e. $h\approx D$, the width-to-wavelength ratio is derived as $h/\ell\simeq kD/(2\pi)$.
+When $\delta'=0.2$, $kD\simeq 4$, and the vortex street has $h/\ell\simeq0.64$.
+However, such vortex arrangement is hydrodynamically unstable \citepar{vonKarman:1911vi}, and therefore SR structure should break down by itself after a finite lifetime.